-- With earthquakes and discontinuities, there can be many site names for the same physically location: - Equate commands in glorg allow the velocity adjustments at these sites to be made the same (or constrained to be the same within a specified sigma) - eq_dist allow site separate by distance to equated (and constrained in latest glorg). - eq_4char equates sites with same 4-character name (useful to stop equates at sites that share antennas). - Chi-squared increments of equates allows assessment of equates (use un_equate for large chi-squared values) - Use FIXA option to make apriori the same for equated sites (better to use consistent apriori file).
+- With earthquakes and discontinuities, there can be many site names for the same physically location: - Equate commands in glorg allow the velocity adjustments at these sites to be made the same (or constrained to be the same within a specified sigma) - "eq_dist" allows site separate by distance to equated (and constrained in latest glorg). - "eq_4char" equates sites with same 4-character name (useful to stop equates at sites that share antennas). - Chi-squared increments of equates allows assessment of equates (use "un_equate" for large chi-squared values) - Use "FIXA" option to make a priori the same for equated sites (better to use consistent a priori file).